-For decades, experts have debated about everything relevant to the use of marijuana.
+For decades, experts have debated everything relevant to the use of marijuana such as whether is marijuana a stimulant or depressant.
 They debate its adverse effects, its usefulness as a medical treatment, and whether or not states should legalize it for public use.
 Until every state legalizes marijuana, it’s a good bet that these debates will continue.

 THC and CBD: Is There a Difference?

 For educational purposes, we want to take a moment to discuss the two main active ingredients found in marijuana: THC and CBD.

 Marijuana’s primary active ingredient is called tetrahydrocannabinol or THC.
 This is the actual chemical that produces most of the effects of marijuana, including its hallucinogenic effects.
 It accomplishes this by attaching itself and influencing the receptors in the brain and spinal cord that control:

 The second most prominent active ingredient is CBD, which stands for cannabidiol.
 This ingredient is found directly in the hemp plant, which is closely related to the marijuana plant but not the same.
 There is no evidence that CBD affects any receptors in the brain.
 Therefore, it cannot produce a “high.”

 Before we try to answer whether cannabis is a depressant or a stimulant, we should start by defining the possible drug classifications according to the National Institute of Drug Abuse.

 All drugs pretty much fall into one of the following four categories:

 - Depressants: these drugs serve to slow brain function and calm nerves (alcohol, barbiturates, and Xanax)

 - Stimulants: mood elevators that increase alertness and energy (cocaine and methamphetamine)